orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 cf update-service ms -c '{"memorySize": 768}'
 ```
 This number is forced to stay in the interval [256..2048].
 This means that if a lower value than 256 is specified, then 256 is forced.
 In the same way, if a higher value than 2048 is specified, then 2048 is forced.

+## The special case of the instance used for the "shared" plan

+MCFS-SharedMatomoInstance

 ## Bind to instances